thecoshman/pir-8/ISA.md

 10 | RTC  | Rotate with carry - the Carry flag is inserted (Carry flag value before it is updated is used) 11 | RTW  | Rotate without carry - the bit shifted out is is inserted

+**NB:** An 'Arithmetic shift left' is the same as performing a 'Logcal shift left', they _can_ be used interchagably, but 'Arithmtic shift left' should be avoided.

 ## Stack Manipulation

-When dealing with the stack, a pair of registers will be moved either to or from 'the stack' and the SP updated to reflect the changed address.
+When dealing with the stack, a pair of registers will be moved to or from 'the stack' and the SP updated to reflect the changed address.
 The registers A and B are paired, as are the registers C and D. Effectively, the stack works on 16 bit values, but due to the 8 bit data bus it requires two transfers, though this is handled via the hardware/microcode.
 Although still two distinct bytes, the B and D registers should be considered the more significant byte whilst A and C registers the lesser; the more significant byte will be stored at the lower address in the stack, the pair of registers are big-endian.

 The Stack manipulation operations are of pattern `1111 10DR`.
 The D bit indicates the direction; 0 for PUSH and 1 for POP.